orestbida/cookieconsent/Readme.md

 ### How to customize the color scheme

-You can customize the color scheme using css variables, which you can find them at the top of [cookieconsent.css](src/cookieconsent.css) file.
+You can customize the color scheme using css variables, which you can find at the top of [cookieconsent.css](src/cookieconsent.css) file.

 <br>